top of page

 • Proofreading and translation: assisting the community in proofreading and translating documents depending on your language ability

-• Speech contests: judging local speech contests
+• Speech contests: judging local English speech contests

-• Teaching foreign language to adults: teaching evening or weekend classes to a broader audience
+• Teaching foreign language to adults: teaching evening or weekend classes to a broader audience of working adults

 Job Responsibilities